gvwilson/thirdbit/src/fiction/cloudherd/index.md

 Granna Fee smiled.
 "Me too.
 But it'll take them a couple of days at least to soak up enough heat to work again."
-She spooned some tea into her chipped brown pot, peered at it, and added another spoonful.
+She spooned some chai into her chipped brown pot, peered at it, and added another spoonful.
 "I asked your father if he could make another one,